What is the Spacemesh Open Testnet?

 Doesn’t PoET create an energy waste issue?

-No. One PoET server (which serves millions of Spacemesh full nodes) has the same negligible environmental impact as allocating and operating one web server with one fully utilized commodity CPU core.
+No. One PoET server (which serves millions of Spacemesh smeshers) has the same negligible environmental impact as allocating and operating one web server with one fully utilized commodity CPU core.
 Spacemesh PoET is a software only solution that doesn’t involve any expensive dedicated custom hardware and it works on commodity-grade web server hardware.
 Since PoET is performing sequential non-parallelizable work, there is no advantage for custom ASIC hardware implementations over the reference open source implementation running on commodity-grade server hardware.

 Does PoET create a centralization issue?